gbmhunter/blog/content/electronics/circuit-design/analogue-filters/_index.md

 At frequencies `\(f << f_c\)`, the circuit multiplies the input signal by gain factor `K`.

+#### Component Spread

+Component spread is a measure of ratio between the highest and lowest valued components required to construct a filter.
+Low component spread is a good property for a filter to have, as it aids manufacturability.

 ## 1st Order Filters

 ### First-Order Low-Pass RC Filter